-In accordance with Department requirements in the Managed Care Process and Procedure Manual, the CONTRACTOR must have processes, methods, and resources necessary to receive TPL data from the Department and to identify third-party coverage for its members.
-This information will be used in managing Provider payment at the front end before the Claim is paid.
+The CONTRACTOR shall have processes, methods, and resources necessary to receive TPL data from the Department and to identify third-party coverage for its Members; this information will be used in managing Provider payment at the front end before the Claim is paid.
+Medicaid is required to reject claims for which another party might be liable; this policy is known as cost avoidance.
+The Contractor must require Providers to report primary payments and denials.

-- 10.4.1 The CONTRACTOR must have appropriate edits in the Claims system to ensure that Claims are properly coordinated when other insurance is identified. - 10.4.1.1 The CONTRACTOR's Medicaid reimbursement and Third Party payment cannot exceed the amount the Provider has agreed to accept as payment in full from the Third Party payer. - 10.4.2 If the probable existence of TPL has been established at the time the Claim is filed, the CONTRACTOR must reject the Claim and return it to the Provider for a determination of the amount of any TPL. - 10.4.3 The CONTRACTOR shall bill or inform the Provider to bill the third-party coverage within thirty (30) Days of identification. - 10.4.4 For certain services, the CONTRACTOR should not cost-avoid Claims and will pursue recovery under a policy known as "Pay & Chase".
-See the Managed Care Process and Procedure Manual for a list of services.
-While Providers of such services are encouraged to file with any liable Third Party before the CONTRACTOR, if they choose not to do so, the CONTRACTOR will pay the

-Claims and bill liable Third Parties directly through a Benefit Recovery Program for services defined as pay and chase services.
+- 10.4.1 The CONTRACTOR shall have appropriate edits in the Claims system to ensure that Claims are properly coordinated when other insurance is identified. - 10.4.1.1 The CONTRACTOR's Medicaid reimbursement and Third Party payment cannot exceed the amount the Provider has agreed to accept as payment in full. - 10.4.2 If the probable existence of TPL has been established at the time the Claim is filed, the CONTRACTOR shall reject the Claim and return it to the Provider for a determination of the amount of any TPL. - 10.4.3 The Contractor shall require Providers (both contracted and non-contracted) to ascertain whether a Member has existing TPL coverage at the point of service. - 10.4.4 For certain services, the CONTRACTOR should not cost-avoid Claims and will pursue recovery under a policy known as "Pay & Chase".
+While Providers of such services are encouraged to file with any liable Third Party before the CONTRACTOR, if they choose not to do so, the CONTRACTOR shall pay the Claims and bill liable Third Parties directly through a Benefit Recovery Program for services defined as pay and chase services.